jonasduerto/business-card-maker/README.md

 # business-card-maker
-A full-stack JavaScript and React-based web application that allows users to create and delete other people's name cards simply.
+A full-stack JavaScript and React-based web application that allows users to create and delete other's name cards simply.
 The stored data manages using a Firebase.

 # Technologies Used
 * React.js